Vietnam.vn - Nền tảng quảng bá Việt Nam

 The study was surprised to find that some rivers changed their flow by as much as 5% or 10% per year, reflecting rapid changes in river systems around the globe.
 Rivers are like the “blood vessels” of the Earth, and changes in the way they flow have profound effects, Feng said.

-The significant reduction in water volume in downstream rivers means that the supply of fresh water for human life, agricultural production and aquaculture is being seriously narrowed.
+The significant reduction in water levels in downstream rivers means that the supply of fresh water for human use, agricultural production and aquaculture is being severely reduced.

-As the flow becomes slower, rivers do not have enough energy to move as much sediment, leading to a reduction in the ability to form deltas, which provide natural protection against rising sea levels.
+As the flow becomes slower, the river does not have enough energy to move as much sediment, resulting in a reduced ability to form deltas, which provide natural protection against rising sea levels.

 Ha Trang (according to CNN)